mcintoshsg/mineral_catalog/read.md

-## setup for the minerals project

-Download the project files.
-We've supplied these files for you to use: data/minerals.json is a JSON file that contains details about each mineral. data/images are images of the minerals referenced in minerals.json. example/index.html is an HTML file that shows the structure of the list view.
-This is just a concrete example.
-It isn’t meant to be used as a file in the project.
-When you’re done, your pages should look like this though. example/detail.html is an HTML file that shows the structure of the mineral details view.
-This is just a concrete example.
-It isn’t meant to be used as a ile in the project.
-When you’re done, your pages should look like this. example/css/global.css is the CSS style sheet for the site.
-Look at the HTML files to see how these styles are used. list-preview.png shows how the list page should look when completed. detail-preview.png shows how the detail page should look when completed.

-## Project Instructions

-Use SQLite to store the mineral data.
-Open minerals.json and look at the attributes of a mineral.
-Write a model to store the mineral data.
-Each mineral can have the following attributes.
-Some minerals will not have all of these attributes.

-name
-image filename
-image caption
-category
-formula
-strunz classification
-color
-crystal system
-unit cell
-crystal symmetry
-cleavage
-mohs scale hardness
-luster
-streak
-diaphaneity
-optical properties
-refractive index
-crystal habit
-specific gravity

-Write a script to that constructs a mineral model instance for each mineral in minerals.json and saves them to a SQLite database.

-Create a layout template for the app.
-The layout template should contain the title of the site.
-You can name the site anything you want.

-Create a template and view to show the names of all the minerals.
-This view should display the name of each mineral in the database.
-Each name in the list is a link to the detail view of the mineral.
-See index.html and list-preview.png

-Create a mineral details template and view.
-The detail view should display the details of the selected mineral.
-The details template should contain the mineral’s name, image, and image caption.

-Other details that are available about the mineral should be displayed below the image caption.
-See detail.html and detail-preview.png.

-Use a template filter to display the name of each attribute in title case.
+Allow filtering by the first letter of the mineral name.
+Add links for each letter of the alphabet.
+This should be added to the layout template so that it appears on every page.
+When a letter is clicked, a list of minerals that start with that letter should be displayed in the list view.
+The letter of the alphabet currently being displayed should be bolded.
+In the details view, no letter should be bolded.
+On the homepage, select ‘A’ by default.

+Allow text search.
+Add a search box and button.
+The search box and button should be implemented as a form.
+When the search button is clicked, the site will search for minerals whose name contains the search text.
+The names of the minerals that match the search will be displayed in the list view.
+Add the search form to the layout template so that searching can be performed from any page in the site.

+Allow filtering by group.
+Add the ability to filter the list of minerals by adding links to these groups on the left side of the layout template.
+Clicking a group name, displays a list of all of the minerals in the database that are in that group.
+The group name being displayed should be bolded.
+In the details view, no group name should be bolded.
+Silicates
+Oxides
+Sulfates
+Sulfides
+Carbonates
+Halides
+Sulfosalts
+Phosphates
+Borates
+Organic Minerals
+Arsenates
+Native Elements
+Other

+Optimize database queries
+Use the django-debug-toolbar to check that queries to the database take no longer than 10ms to complete.

+Unit test the app.
 Write unit tests to test that each view is displaying the correct information.
+Write unit tests to test that the models, classes, and other functions behave as expected.
 Make the templates match the style used in the example files.

-Look at the example HTML files and global.css to determine which id and class attributes to use on the elements in the pages you generate.
+Look at the example HTML files and global.css to determine the styles used in the pages.

+Coding Style
+Make sure your coding style complies with PEP 8.